Seasonal Covid-19 vaccination update

 Some of the medications that may cause immunosuppression are used in MS. They include Lemtrada (alemtuzumab), Kesimpta (ofatumumab), rituximab, and steroids such as prednisolone if you've taken them for longer than a month.

-These are the groups who will be offered a COVID-19 booster vaccine this spring:
+These are the groups who will be offered a Covid-19 booster vaccine this autumn:

 • all adults aged 75 years and over

-This is a smaller group of people compared to previous vaccine booster programmes.
-If you are not sure whether your health conditions or medications put you at risk of severe disease with COVID-19, check with your GP or MS team.
+If you're still not sure whether your health conditions or medications put you are risk of severe disease with Covid-19, check with your GP or MS team.

-If you're eligible for the spring COVID-19 vaccine, you can:
+If you're eligible for the autumn Covid-19 vaccine, you can:

 Find out more